DarioAlessioR/JS-Capstone/README.md

-# Project Name: JavaScript capstone project - Your API-based webapp
+# Project Name: JavaScript capstone project - Your API-based webapp.

 A web application based on an external API that provides data about food.
 The webapp have 2 user interfaces.